silverbulletmd/silverbullet/website/Silver Bullet.md

 Silver Bullet is an extensible, [open source](https://github.com/silverbulletmd/silverbullet), **personal knowledge management** application.
 Indeed, fundamentally that’s fancy talk for “a note-taking app with links.”
 However, Silver Bullet goes a bit beyond just that.

+You thought there was no such thing as a [silver bullet](https://en.wikipedia.org/wiki/Silver_bullet).
+You were wrong.

 Let’s have a look at some of its features.

 ## Features